odrodrig/django-crud/README.md

 # Django Crud Starter App
 This is a simple django app that tests CRUD operations against a database.
 In this app, you will deploy a postgresql database from IBM Bluemix, connect the database to your app, and then deploy to Bluemix.

 These steps will walk you through the process of cloning a template app and connecting to a database from IBM Bluemix.
-You can then custimze the app for whatever data you want.
+You can then customize the app for whatever data you want.

 # Getting Started